barakadax/blog/OIDC/index.md

 - Check the ID token's `exp` claim to ensure it hasn't expired.
 - Verify the ID token signature and claims (`iss`, `aud`, `nonce`) using the provider's JWKS (public keys).
-- Optionally call the provider's `/userinfo` endpoint with the access token to fetch and validate the user's profile.
+- Optionally, call the provider's `/userinfo` endpoint with the access token to fetch and validate the user's profile.

 ## Refresh tokens